 You really need to think of yourself as a lawyer and give EVIDENCE, not just baseless claims like “I’m really determined and smart and hard-working”.

-It’s easier if you’re trying to find a job in the same field.
+This is easier if you’re trying to find a job in the same field.
 But it’s important even if you’re hopping to a new industry or type of position.
 Just do your best to find similar experience in your background, or “overlaps” between what you’ve done in the past and what this next job requires.